Spreading good practice from the Healthy New Towns programme

 We conducted a series of interviews with a range of stakeholders in each area to understand their local context.
 We used this information to ensure that each event was locally relevant, and to gain better understanding about some of the key local stakeholders we should invite to the events.

-The digital events outlined Putting Health into Place – which sets out NHS England’s learning from the programme – and focussed on common areas of interest or challenge across all of the sites.
+Three of the digital events outlined Putting Health into Place – which sets out NHS England’s learning from the programme – and focussed on common areas of interest or challenge across all of the sites, including the future of primary care, NHS estates planning and working in complex systems.
+A further two digital events were open to all those interested in healthy place making.

 The face-to-face events focused on interaction – helping partners to establish local networks and the vital collaboration between the NHS, local government, developers and community groups.
 We also aimed to build collective understanding and idenitfy local priorities and commitments to take forward beyond this programme of support.